-The re-aestheticization of the body is then altogether the recognition of its being traversed and of its traversing things by virtue of the (unveiled) senses in their synesthesia, and for that matter of its intercepting, letting/emerging sense of things themselves, as well as of its, in all of this, constructing the human in and for such relationality, which is a hybridizing co-partnership, inter-implicated with a process of human decentralization, and with the emergence of principles common to all entities-different quantitatively but not qualitatively-whereby precisely everything as it were processes information, stores, calculates, decides, encodes, makes beauty, writes, paints, etc.
+The re-aestheticization of the body is then altogether the recognition of its being traversed and of its traversing things by virtue of the (unveiled) senses in their synesthesia, and for that matter of its intercepting, letting/emerging sense of things themselves, as well as constructing the human in and for such relationality.
+This is a hybridizing co-partnership, inter-implicated with a process of human decentralization, and with the emergence of principles common to all entities-different quantitatively but not qualitatively-whereby precisely everything as it were processes information, stores, calculates, decides, encodes, makes beauty, writes, paints, etc.